ericRobocorp/db-producer-consumer/README.md

 - Reads an Excel file from the work item
 - Splits it into orders by customer
+- Creates a Unique ID
+- Connects to a MySql database
+- Stores Work Items in the database
 - Creates a new work item for each order

 ### The second task (the consumer)

 - Logs in to the web store
 - Reads the products in the order from the work item
+  - Gets Unique ID from Control Room
+  - Connects to the database for Work Item data
   - Loops through work items to avoid time spent logging in per each work item.
 - Orders the products